 4. Practice Updates – The potholes in the car park have been filled in and LN expressed thanks to those involved.
 The resurfacing of the car park is still stalled awaiting action by NHS England but a sign has been erected to warn of the uneven surface.
 Flooding is still an issue.
-EV informed the meeting that Dr Holly McGuigan is the locum, undertaking KM’s duties while she is away.
-Further, continuing support is given by Dr John Eberall.
+EV informed the meeting that Dr HM is the locum, undertaking KM’s duties while she is away.
+Further, continuing support is given by Dr JE.

-5. Patient Survey - The Patient Survey Results had not been received by all, MS apologised for not disseminating it and undertook to send it to all members after the meeting.
-Members were invited to send their comments to LN after they had seen the report.
+5. Patient Survey – The Patient Survey Results had not been received by all, MS apologised for not disseminating it and undertook to send it to all members after the meeting.
+LN asked if they were happy to discuss the areas that she had seen in the Survey at this meeting and for members to send additional comments / concerns to LN after they had seen the report.
+It was agreed that this would be ok and that the final action plan would be agreed over email.

 General outcome is good, but question 14 (How easy is it to speak to a doctor or nurse on the phone at your GP practice) was the weakest outcome.

 Concerns were expressed about obtaining results of tests; EV and LN explained that the practice does not phone patients if there are no problems with the results as it would need another member of staff to carry out all calls.
 SR said that patients were informed this was the current practice when samples were taken and that patients are informed when there is a problem.
 SR also said that if patients were concerned because they had heard nothing within a couple of weeks, they can ring the practice.
 EV mentioned that some tests take several weeks to be completed.